 Boil the milk by continuously stirring it to prevent formation of malai (creamy layer) on top.
 Once the milk comes to a boil, switch off the heat.

-Keep stirring it for two to three minutes and then gradually add the lemon juice mixed in water.
+Keep stirring it for two more minutes and then gradually add the lemon juice mixed in water.

-Keep stirring for approximately 30 seconds and wait for the curds to separate.
+Keep stirring for 15 to 20 seconds and wait for the curds to separate.
 If they don’t, add a little more of the lemon juice mix and again stir.

 Tie the ends of the muslin cloth and hang it for 20 – 30 minutes.
 Squeeze to extract any water that still may be there.